dgrifka/nfl_motion_coverage_overlap/README.md

 # Installation & Usage

 This project uses Google Colab for analysis.
-The `Model_Training.ipynb`, `Model_Predictions.ipynb`, and `Overlap_Analysis.ipynb` files contain information and instructions on cloning the repo for your own purposes.
-These files are as described, but reference both the `data_cleaning`, `model`, and `analysis` folders.
+The `Model_Training.ipynb`, `Model_Predictions.ipynb`, and `Overlap_Analysis.ipynb` files in the `colab` folder contain information and instructions on cloning the repo in Colab for your own purposes.
+These files are as described, but reference the `data_cleaning`, `model`, and `analysis` folders.

 # Project Structure